JNRowe/vim-configs/dein.rst

         \ 'on_cmd': 'SaveSigns',
     \ })

+..

-A filetype plugin for CSV files
+    “A filetype plugin for CSV files”

 .. code-block:: vim